green-code-initiative/ecoCode-rule-validator-js-cadvisor/README.md

 - the Postgres container with the database,
 - the cAdvisor container to monitor the execution and get the relevant data.

-Write a mermaid diagram to represent the architecture of the system.

 ```mermaid
 graph TD
     A[Node.js container] -->|Connects to| B(Postgres container)